FazeFlynn/CloudDevOps-Class/readme.md

 ### **7. Kubernetes: Comprehensive Overview**

-#### **7.1 What is Kubernetes?**
-- **Definition**: Kubernetes, often abbreviated as K8s, is an open-source platform for automating the deployment, scaling, and management of containerized applications.
+Kubernetes, often abbreviated as K8s, is an open-source platform for automating the deployment, scaling, and management of containerized applications.
 - **Purpose**:
   - Orchestrates containers across a cluster of machines.
   - Ensures high availability, scalability, and fault tolerance.